-After finding which pair of shorts will most likely fit you the best, by regarding the paneling, you can move on to the second most important aspect: the chamois padding.
+After finding which pair of shorts will most likely fit you the best, regarding the paneling, you can move on to the second most important aspect: the chamois padding.
 The padding in your shorts is what will make, or break, the long-term comfort of the clothing.

 Adequate padding will protect you from chafing, bumping, and bruising over the course of your riding experience.
-The more you ride the more worn down the padding will become, so for this reason, you should focus on the higher quality material.
+The more you ride, the more worn down the padding will become, so for this reason, you should focus on the higher quality material.
 Look for synthetic padded liners and avoid any of the cheaper stuff.
 You can also avoid the gel inserts as well.

-Before moving on it is also worth noting that more does not always mean better.
+Before moving on, it is also worth noting that more does not always mean better.
 Bulky padding can bunch up and actually contribute to your issues while riding.
 In short: look for the Goldilocks of padding–not too much, not too little.

 Most padded bike shorts are made of stretchy spandex.
 You are supposed to easily pull the shorts on without feeling like they are being absorbed into your skin.
 The idea is snug but comfortable.

-If you don’t like the idea of your shorts fighting your pedaling then make sure to avoid these types of padded shorts!
+If you don’t like the idea of your shorts fighting your pedaling, then make sure to avoid these types of padded shorts!

-There are downsides to getting bibs, though, and most of them are from a practicality standpoint.
+There are downsides to getting bibs, though, and most of them are from a practical standpoint.
 Wearing bibs makes it really hard to take a quick break to use the bathroom for male and female riders.
 So that is an issue to be aware of.

 5. Leg Grips

 The final consideration that one should have when looking through options comes down to price.
 If you can afford the top of the line shorts, which will be listed at the bottom of this article, then, by all means, purchase them.
-This will be a way for you to never have to worry about the little problems poor shorts can cause.
+This will be a way for you never to worry about the little problems poor shorts can cause.